Cameronian

-Cameronian was a name given to a radical faction of Scottish Covenanters who followed the teachings of Richard Cameron, and who were composed principally of those who signed the Sanquhar Declaration in 1680.
+Cameronian was a name given to a radical faction of Scottish Covenanters who followed the religious teachings of Richard Cameron, and who were composed principally of those who signed the Sanquhar Declaration in 1680.
+The group challenged King Charles II’s religious policy and remained outside the established Church of Scotland.

+The background to the group originated in 1638 when the Scottish covenanters signed the Solemn League and Covenant, supporting their right to worship God as they saw fit, rather than following the episcopal system favoured by King Charles I. This was seen as illegal by the authorities.

 They were also known as Society Men, Sanquharians, and Hillmen.
 The Societies of Cameronians for the Maintenance of the Presbyterian Form of Worship were formed about 1681.
 There is no evidence that organised bands came from any parish or district to either Drumclog or Bothwell Bridge in June 1679.
 The United Societies were not in existence at that period.
 After 1688 it was different.
 The Covenanters were by then organised in their Societies which were again united in larger groups called "Correspondences."

 Their testimony, "The Informatory Vindication", was published in 1687.
 They quickly became the most pronounced and active adherents of the covenanting faith.
 The Cameronians were part of the Covenanting party but it has to be remembered that they formed only a section of the party.
 Alexander Peden, to take one example, never belonged to the Societies, and there is some reason to believe that John Brown of Priesthill was actually expelled from their membership.